till2/till2.github.io/_posts/2022-10-20-intro-to-mapf.md

 - the environment is __discrete__
 - an agent executes one action per timestep
 - an agent occupies one vertex/node per timestep

-We assume that the environment is __discrete__ and __2-dimensional__, e.g. robots moving in a warehouse are modelled as points in a grid.
-There probably are good algorithms for finding solutions in more complex scenarios, such as:

-- 3d spaces
-- continuous environments
-- probabilistic environment dynamics

-but we will stick to the easier problems in our MAPF course.

 ## Input